Dark Skies Forever

 If you are thinking about buying a telescope, I recommend you become proficient in the following:

-Phases of the moon
+Know the phases of the moon

 Know how to find the planets.
 Know the brightest stars and constellations.